mikependon/RepoDB/README.md

 We would like to make RepoDB the mainstream hybrid-ORM library for .NET technology.
 Please help us build and realize the solution.

-To contribute, you can find a [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) item and issue a PR.
-Otherwise, you may create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.
+To contribute, please find a [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) item and issue a PR.
+Or, you may otherwise create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.

 If you wish to contribute to the documentation site, it is hosted in the [RepoDb.NET](https://github.com/mikependon/RepoDb.NET) repository.
 Your expertise is needed to correct the forms, if needed.